intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 information transferred over these channels remain private.

 However, a secure channel between two endpoints is insufficient for privacy of the endpoints themselves.
-In recent years, privacy has expanded beyond the need to protect data in transit between two endpoints.
+In recent years, privacy requirements have expanded beyond the need to protect data in transit between two endpoints.
 Some examples of this expansion include:

 - A user accessing a service on a website might not consent to reveal their location,